 You do not have to give up on smoked pulled chicken as I will take you through the whole process of making the best smoked pulled chicken.

 This pulled chicken is made with smoked chicken thighs without bones and skin.
 For maximum smoke flavor, pecan is the best wood to use as it is slow and intense.
 You can even mix it with cherry or apple or any other fruitwoods.
+This is best done with fresh chicken thighs, but can also be done with leftover chicken if you have any.

 Temperature control is critical when it comes to chicken.
 A great mixture of marinade and brine will make the chicken more tasty and savory.
 This is how to make smoked pulled chicken.